 For each PVSystem the ArrayAzimuth (degrees clockwise from north) is retrieved.
 If ArrayAzimuth is not available, ArrayOrientation (north, northwest, etc) is converted into an azimuth.
-A capacity or area-weighted average azimuth is calculated and converted into the nearest cardinal direction (north, northwest, etc) for submission into the array_azimuth HEScore input (which expects a direction, not a numeric azimuth).
+A weighted average azimuth is calculated and converted into the nearest cardinal direction (north, northwest, etc) for submission into the array_azimuth HEScore input (which expects a direction, not a numeric azimuth).